« At least you're being warned. . . | Main | I had to blink twice »

 Danette Martin sings the praises of a park that sits near her former neighborhood.

-Imgp5052 Earlier this month, Danette Martin was heard singing Gospel at Augustus F. Hawkins Natural Park, a wetlands green space carved out of a abandoned DWP pipe storage yard in her former South Los Angeles neighborhood.
+Earlier this month, Danette Martin was heard singing Gospel at Augustus F. Hawkins Natural Park, a wetlands green space carved out of an abandoned DWP pipe storage yard in her former South Los Angeles neighborhood.

-She just returned from a trip to her Kansas City and was visiting the 8.5 acres that is surrounded by fading houses and harsh industry.
+Now in Kanasa City, she just visiting her former home of South LA, touring the 8.5 acres that is surrounded by fading houses and harsh industry.
 She was inspired beyond just taking a hike.
 “I am even more hopeful about the transformation of our city,” she said.
 “Just like Hawkins Park was transformed from the pipe yard.
 I truly believe Los Angeles can be transformed in more beautiful city through intercession and worship.”

 The natural O.G. park at Compton and Slauson has quiet rolling knolls filled with almost unruly scrub vegetation sliced by dirt walking paths; the sound of traffic and the nearby Blue Line just quiet white noise.
 It was local government and the Santa Monica Mountains Conservancy, and the community at large, envisioned this "naturalized" environment.
 It was named after the former congressman Augustus Freeman “Gus” Hawkins, who represented the Watts neighborhood from 1963 to 1991.
 Before Hawkins passed away at 100 years old last September, he was known to visit the park often.

-The first visit to the park was a month ago––when I first heard Martin––and had me see the block was made for the city, not just a neighborhood; green space created while Quimby funds were hiding in the bushes of bureaucracy.
-The second visit two weeks ago has me believe anyone who doesn’t think this one of the better projects in the city is just a . . well, I won’t say.
+The first visit to the park was a month ago––when I first heard Martin––and had me see the block was made for the city, not just a neighborhood.
+Green space created while Quimby funds were hiding in the bushes of bureaucracy.

 Photo essay below the fold.